-6.5 Private Clinics
+5.6 Private Clinics

 In case you need to (or want to) consult a private doctor, the basic consultation fee is about 100€.
 If you are entitled to Kela/Fpa benefits, doctor's fees can be partially refunded to you by the Social Insurance Institution.
 There are several private clinics in Åbo and Vasa.

-Below a list of the biggest private clinics:
+Below you will find a list of the biggest private clinics: